JurgenHonest/Netflix-Landing-Page/README.md

 ### 4. Footer:
 Contact information and links to various Netflix resources like FAQ, Investor Relations, and legal notices.

-The layout is structured using HTML tags like <header>, <section>, and <table>.
+The layout is structured using HTML tags like header, section, and table.
 The styling and interactions would be handled by external CSS (styles.css) and JavaScript (script.js)